- Entertainment and Media»

 Kate nahin kat te yeh din yeh raat...

 If this is a man's world, then a lady that can cast a spell on the menfolk is going to rule it !
 That is exactly what some of them did, with their electifying presence that could charm and hypnotize a million hearts.
 This number belongs to Sridevi, the leading female star of Bollywood in the eighties, with an almost invisible Anil Kapoor in company.
 The scintillating number was sung by Kishore Kumar and Alisha Chinai, its music composed by Laxmikant Pyarelal and lyrics written by Javed Akhtar.
+The number is bold and adventurous by the standards that prevailed when it was created, and its success owes as much to the melodious music as to the beautiful and elegant depiction of sensual passion by Sridevi.

 More Hubs on Hindi Movies